The need for protection in South Sudan

 The future of NP’s work in South Sudan

-While national level conflict in South Sudan has significantly subsided with the signing of the Revitalized Peace Agreement in 2018, continued violence at the regional, communal, and household levels pose a threat to the safety and security of civilians.
-Further, communities that have been fractured by years of conflict and violence must take steps towards cohesion and reconciliation, while also weathering shocks such as extensive flooding, increasing levels of food insecurity, and disease outbreaks.
+While the national-level conflict in South Sudan has significantly subsided with the signing of the Revitalized Peace Agreement in 2018, continued violence at the regional, communal, and household levels pose a threat to the safety and security of civilians.
+Further, communities that have been fractured by years of conflict and violence should take steps toward cohesion and reconciliation, while also weathering shocks such as extensive flooding, increasing levels of food insecurity, and disease outbreaks.
 As the context in South Sudan has shifted, NP has adapted to meet the dynamic needs of communities.
 By shifting its focus towards building capacity, improving cohesion, supporting reconciliation, and strengthening resilience through community-led approaches, NP hopes to support an enabling environment for durable peace.

 Make a Gift Now